Here's what could happen if Roe v. Wade is overturned

-Nearly one in four women in the U.S. are expected to get an abortion at some point in their lives, according to a 2017 study.
+Nearly 1 in 4 women in the U.S. are expected to get an abortion at some point in their lives, according to a 2017 study.

 Here's what a future without Roe v.
 Wade could mean: